 The President’s Corner

-As we move along in 2020, the board and I are working hard to bring you some great programming this spring!
+As we move along in 2021, the board and I are working hard to bring you some great programming this winter into spring!
 We are exploring partnerships with several media outlets and other affinity organizations to maximize the impact of our programming.
-We have also established a monthly networking program that will be at Clyde Frazier’s every 3rd Thursday of the month.
-Our next general body meeting is on March 18th at CUNY-J School (our First Take partner).
-We will announce our new scholarship initiative and other news!
-I was also invited to deliver remarks at the New York City unveiling of the Gwen Ifill stamp on March 26th.
-There will be more details to come for that.
+We have also established a monthly virtual networking program every 3rd Thursday of the month.

 I was invited on the Cheddar streaming network to represent NYABJ and talk about Black History Month earlier this month as well.
 You can watch it here.